ynonp/csh-course/labs/lab.md

 7. Write a shell script that reads a file name from the user, checks that the file is valid, and lowecases its name.
 For example, running `lc MyFile` should rename the file `MyFile` to `myfile`.
 8. Write a shell script that prints the sum of its arguments
 9. Write a shell script that print an indented directory tree (without using tree, find or ls)
+10. In windows end-of-line character is \r\n while in unix it's just \n.
+Write a shell script that takes a file and checks if its line endings are windows or unix (Hint: use xxd)

 ## Part 4: Loops
 1. Write a shell script called "wait_for_user" that takes a user name and checks if the user is logged in.
 If she's not logged in, the script sleeps for 5 seconds and checks again in a loop - until the user logs in.